vmware-archive/umbra/docs/topics/ingress.rst

 This example shows how to easily use asyncio subprocess to await lines by line feedback and yield the formatted ingestion data.
-This approach can work with virtually and shell program that continuously emits data.
+This approach can work with virtually any shell program that continuously emits data.